When we got home from Europe last month, this is what we found waiting for us:

 In those thirty years, my children and I have all loved every product we’ve ever ordered from them.
 The stuff they carry has helped make our educational experience far richer and more well-rounded than it might otherwise have been, especially in those early years when there were precious few curriculum companies willing to sell to homeschoolers.

 Some of our perennial favorites are their thinking games, so I jumped at the chance to review a new one called Anti-Virus Mutation.
+(UPDATE: Although this logic puzzle is still available through Amazon, Timberdoodle no longer carries it)

 Designed for ages 7 and above, the object of the game is to get the red virus off the board by moving and manipulating the other game pieces to clear a path for it.